gmilovac/Portfolio/pages/posts/AiRobic.md

 ---
 title: AiRobic
 date: 2023/5/20
-description: Website which generates a user-specific plan of rowing workouts.
+description: [WEBSITE] Generate a tailored plan of rowing workouts.
 tag: Java, JavaScript, Rect.js, HTML, CSS
 author: Gordan Milovac
 ---

 # AiRobic

 This project is a final project for CS0320: Software Engineering in Spring of 2023 at Brown University.
 I was mostly working on the Java backend portion, data management and the workout generation algorithm.

 ---